 In February 2021, we announced the successful completion of our EOP2 meeting.
 Official meeting minutes confirm that we and FDA are aligned on key elements of a Phase 3 clinical program for simufilam.
-FDA has agreed that the completed Phase 2 program, together with an ongoing and well-defined Phase 3 clinical program, are sufficient to show evidence of clinical efficacy for simufilam in Alzheimer's disease.
-There is also agreement that the use of separate clinical scales to assess cognition (ADAS-cog1) and function (ADCS-ADL2) are appropriate co-primary endpoints of efficacy.
-A clinical scale that combines cognition and function, such as iADRS3, is a secondary efficacy endpoint, along with the NPI.
+FDA agreed that the completed Phase 2 program, together with an ongoing and well-defined Phase 3 clinical program, are sufficient to potentially show evidence of clinical efficacy for simufilam in Alzheimer's disease.
+There was also agreement that the use of separate clinical scales to assess cognition (ADAS-cog1) and function (ADCS-ADL2) are appropriate endpoints of efficacy. iADRS3 is an efficacy endpoint that combines scores for ADAS-cog and ADCS-ADL, and thereby provide a single composite measure of cognition and health function.
+Other endpoints include the NPI4.

-1 ADAS-Cog = The Alzheimer's Disease Assessment Scale - Cognitive Subscale, a measure of cognition 2 ADCS-ADL = Alzheimer's Disease Cooperative Study - Activities of Daily Living, a measure of health function 3iADRS = integrated Alzheimer's Disease Rating Scale, a composite measure of cognition and health function
+1 ADAS-Cog = The Alzheimer's Disease Assessment Scale - Cognitive Subscale, a measure of cognition

+2 ADCS-ADL = Alzheimer's Disease Cooperative Study - Activities of Daily Living, a measure of health function

+3iADRS = integrated Alzheimer's Disease Rating Scale, a composite measure of cognition and health function